mrqomi/CleanArchTemplate/README.md

 # CleanArchTemplate
 Hey!
-This Solution is starter for My dotnetcore projects in Clean Architucture DP
+This Solution is starter for My dotnetcore projects in Clean Architucture DP with Reactjs for UI